BolunDai0216/pypi-bonjour/README.md

 archs = "x86_64 aarch64"
 ```

-then running `cibuildwheel` in the root directory.
+Then, run `cibuildwheel` in the root directory.
 These commands will generate the built distributions in the `wheelhouse` directory, which can then be uploaded to PyPI using the command

 ```bash
 twine upload wheelhouse/*
 ```

-Note that the source distribution (only the source code) is still missing, to generate it and upload it to PyPI run the commands
+Note that the source distribution (only the source code) is still missing.
+To generate it and upload it to PyPI, run the commands

 ```bash
 python3 -m build --sdist